pauldeen79/DialogFramework/README.md

 # TODOs

-- Add Answers to IDialogContext, as IReadOnlyCollection of course
 - Change CurrentPart on IDialogContext to CurrentPartId, as string? (gives some problems to getting validation errors and exception, so need to refeactor some things first)